Essential Registration Information

 - 124 credit hours.

-- 45 of these must be earned at CSB/SJU for students who began prior to Fall 2017
+- 48 of those 124 credits must be earned at CSB/SJU for students who began Fall 2017 or later

 - 40 of the total credit hours must be upper division (300 level)